Commonly Asked Questions

 21. When is commencement?
 When will I get my diploma?
-Georgia College holds one commencement ceremony a year, usually in early May.
+Georgia College holds two commencement ceremonies a year, in December and early May.
 The exact date for future semesters can be found on the Academic Calendar (http://catalog.gcsu.edu/current/Undergraduate-Catalog/Academic-Calendars.aspx).
 Diplomas are mailed at the end of each semester to students who completed all requirements by the end of that term.
 Diplomas are mailed to the address you listed on your graduation application one to two weeks after the end of the term.
-Be sure to review our commencement Web site at www.gcsu.edu/registrar/commencement.htm for more information on graduation and commencement.
+Be sure to review our commencement Web site at Commencement Information for more information on graduation and commencement.

 22. I can't log-in to my PAWS account.
 Can you change my password or tell me my password?
 To obtain your login information or password, click on the Lookup GCID icon or the Get My Pin icon and follow the directions on the screen.
 If you are still having issues logging in, you may contact the Registrar’s Office at 478-445-6286.